softlayer/chef-openstack/vagrant/README.md

 -----------------
 Download the Vagrant file from the SoftLayer chef repo at [https://github.com/softlayer/chef-openstack](https://github.com/softlayer/chef-openstack).

-Then, open a command prompt or terminal.
+Then, open a command prompt or terminal and run:

     vagrant up